Wonder and Joy: How to Wrap a Christmas Present That's Almost Too Pretty to Open

 Instead of a source of frustration, let wrapping Christmas presents become one of the simple joys of the season.

-Plan your gift wrap session in advance, so you have all the embellishments at hand.
+Plan your gift wrap session in advance, so you have all the trimmings at hand.
 Turn on some Christmas music, get comfortable and settle in to create picture-perfect Christmas packages.

 The friends and family who receive your beautiful gifts will appreciate your efforts!

-We welcome you to browse Christmas Central and check out our full selection of Christmas ribbons and artificial Christmas floral picks and sprays.
+We welcome you to visit Christmas Central and browse our full selection of Christmas ribbons and artificial Christmas floral picks and sprays.

 Need help with decorating tips?
 Choosing the right tree?